 Begin the Chili

-Add crushed tomatoes, 1¼ cup water, honey, and ¼ tsp. salt to pan.
+Add crushed tomatoes, 1 ¼ cup water, and a pinch of salt to pan.
 Bring to a boil.

 Finish the Chili